 Among Us Streamers generally settle on a cooldown of 22.5 seconds, a number that leaves impostors open to multiple types of gameplay without hamstringing them.
 For this, they also use a short kill distance, something needed for games where the crew has a short vision range.

 Of the other settings, the most impactful on games is the "Confirm Ejects" setting.
-This setting is whether or not the game informs players whether or not a voted player was indeed an impostor or not.
+This setting is whether or not the game informs players i a voted player was indeed an impostor or not.
 In general, streamers play with confirmed ejects off, but inexperienced groups and pick-up groups may prefer to play with it on.

 Discussion and voting time are going to be more influential on games of Among Us where players have to communicate through text instead of voice.
 Discussion time is simply the time where voting is locked, and voting time is the remainder.
 It’s customary to have a short discussion time and a long voting time for ease of use, but you’re free to experiment with different options.